joshuajnoble/transformers_4_forecasting/index.md

 # Training our models

-This next section lays out the training of our 5 models using DARTs:
+This next section lays out the training of our 5 models using DARTs.
+The code all lives [here](https://nbviewer.org/github/joshuajnoble/transformers_4_forecasting/blob/main/forecasting_eda.ipynb) but we have most of the code listed out here.

 ## Making some training data